Showing posts with label refuge. Show all posts

 Wheeler Dam and Birds

-Powerline and Island full of waterfowl
+Powerline and an Island full of waterfowl

-Ate dinner at Walton’s Restaurant, and hubby ordered a New York strip, salad ðŸ¥— and baked potato 🥔.
+Ate dinner at Walton's Restaurant, and Hubby ordered a New York strip, salad ðŸ¥—, and baked potato 🥔.

 I ordered a Ribeye steak salad and iced tea.